chazlarson/brick-finder/README.md

 This dumb script can help.
 It's pretty brittle and works for me.

-ATENTION - BREAKING CHANGE:
-The default input format is now Rebrickable CSV.
-My goofy private format is retired for now.

 ## Assumptions:
-- You have a list of bricks in Rebrickable CSV format.
-[It can also be a list of one Bricklink ID per line]
+- You have a list of bricks in one of the following formats:
+  - Rebrickable CSV
+  - Bricklink XML
+  - One Bricklink part ID per line [with a header row]
 - Python 3
 - Running Linux or Mac OS X  [That's only if you're going to copy-paste the commands here; no reason this won't run on Windows]